Chingy: Log Cabin Republicans concert

 Log Cabin Republicans, a Republican LGBTQ organization, held a "Red White & Rock concert" in support of the Donald Trump 2024 presidential campaign on September 29, 2024.
 The concert's lineup was announced on September 20, 2024, with Chingy scheduled to perform.
 After a large social media backlash, he responded posting: "My job is to perform and get paid to perform, not caurr [sic] about politics."
-On September 22, 2024, he announced that he would drop out of the concert.
-He posted on social media "YOU KNO WHAT JUS CAUSE I DONT WANT TO BE IN THE MIDDLE OF THIS MESS.
-I HAVE DECLINED PERFORMING.
-AND NO IM NOT A TRUMP SUPPORTER NOR SUPPORTER OF ANYONE ELSE BUT CHINGY [sic]".
+Two days later, he announced that he would drop out of the concert.